algorandfoundation/specs/dev/ledger.md

   global state associated with this application.
 This field is encoded with msgpack field `approv`.

-  This field must not exceed 1024*(1+`ExtraProgramPages`) bytes.
   The cost of the program during execution must not exceed 700.

 - A mutable Stateful TEAL "Clear State" program (`ClearStateProgram`), executed when an opted-in user forcibly removes the local application state associated